deepflameCFD/deepflame-dev/README.md

 # deepFlame v0.1.0
-deepFlame is a computational fluid dynamics package for single or multiphase, laminar or turbulent, reacting flows in all speeds with machining learning capabilities.
+deepFlame is a computational fluid dynamics package for single or multiphase, laminar or turbulent, reacting flows in all speeds with machine learning capabilities.

 ## Dependencies
 OpenFOAM-7, Cantera c++ lib 2.6.0, torch C++ lib 1.11.0